hashicorp/actions-go-build/docs/cli.md

 ```

 The file you pass can either be a bare build config, or a build result file, or even a
 verification result file.
-As long as the file is one of thsese kinds, the build config
+As long as the file is one of these kinds, the build config
 will be pulled out and displyed.

 ### Verification Build Configs